-All members of the respective focus group at the Strasbourg Conference agreed to the statement, that networking is an integral part of E+/YiA projects and contributes to the personal development of the participants.
+All members of the respective focus group at the Strasbourg Conference agreed to the statement, that networking is an integral part of E+/YiA projects and contributes not only to the personal development of the participants but also to knowledge transfer.

-Little knowledge and gain in 'National youth policy'/'European youth strategy'
+Knowledge on 'National youth policy'/'European youth strategy'

-Youth policy is largely unknown to the interviewees, neither in the national nor in the European context, and there is only a very small or nearly no knowledge gain within the E+/YiA projects, because in almost all projects no explicit discussion about this topic takes place.
+'Youth policy' as a term or concept is largely unknown to the interviewees, neither in the national nor in the European context, and there is only a very small or nearly no knowledge gain within the E+/YiA projects, because in almost all projects no explicit discussion about this topic took place.